redhat-developer/developers.redhat.com/README.md

     * Install the correct Ruby version (See [here](http://stackoverflow.com/questions/22605921/fresh-installs-of-rvm-and-ruby-2-1-1-dyld-library-pathing-error) for details on why '--disable-binary' is needed):

             rvm install ruby-2.1.1 --disable-binary

+    * If you see the `Error running 'requirements_osx_brew_libs_install autoconf automake libtool pkg-config libyaml readline libksba openssl'` error message, you may need to run the following, and then retry the above install command:

+            rvm requirements

     * Install any required supporting software.
 For example, on Fedora you may need to:

             sudo yum install -y rubygem-nokogiri